solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 supports many of the advanced features of PostgreSQL, such as JSON storage, replication and failover, and partitioning, in an easy-to-use manner.
-Microsoft offers cloud-hosted [Azure Database for PostgreSQL], which you can compare with cloud-hosted MySQL [in Microsoft Learn.]
+Microsoft offers cloud-hosted [Azure Database for PostgreSQL], which can be compared with cloud-hosted MySQL [in Microsoft Learn.]

 ## MySQL hosting options

-MySQL has multiple deployment options for development and production environments alike.
+Just like other DBMS systems, MySQL has multiple deployment options for development and production environments alike.

 ### On-premises

 MySQL is a cross-platform offering, and corporations can utilize their on-premises hardware to deploy highly-available MySQL configurations.
-MySQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and have the disadvantages of hardware/OS maintenance.
+MySQL on-premises deployments are highly configurable, but they require significant upfront hardware capital expenditure and has the disadvantages of hardware/OS maintenance.

-One benefit to choosing a cloud-hosted environment is there are no large upfront costs.
-You have the option to pay monthly subscription fees as you go or to commit to a certain usage level for discounts.
+One benefit to choosing a cloud-hosted environment over on-premises configurations is there are no large upfront costs.
+Organziations can choose the option to pay monthly subscription fees as pay-as-you-go or to commit to a certain usage level for discounts.
 Maintenance, up-to-date software, security, and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.

 ### Cloud IaaS (in a VM)

-Migrating your organization's infrastructure to an IaaS solution helps you reduce maintenance of on-premises data centers, save money on hardware costs, and gain real-time business insights.
-IaaS solutions give you the flexibility to scale your IT resources up and down with demand.
-They also help you quickly provision new applications and increase the reliability of your underlying infrastructure.
+Migrating an organization's infrastructure to an IaaS solution helps reduce maintenance of on-premises data centers, save money on hardware costs, and gain real-time business insights.
+IaaS solutions give the flexibility to scale IT resources up and down with demand.
+They also help to quickly provision new applications and increase the reliability of the existing underlying infrastructure.

-IaaS lets you bypass the cost and complexity of buying and managing physical servers and datacenter infrastructure.
-Each resource is offered as a separate service component, and you only pay for a particular resource for as long as you need it.
-A cloud computing service provider like Azure manages the infrastructure, while you purchase, install, configure, and manage your own software---including operating systems, middleware, and applications.
+IaaS lets organizations bypass the cost and complexity of buying and managing physical servers and datacenter infrastructure.
+Each resource is offered as a separate service component, and only requires for paying for resources for as long as they are needed.
+A cloud computing service provider like Microsft Azure manages the infrastructure, while organziations purchase, install, configure, and manage their own software---including operating systems, middleware, and applications.

 ### Containers

-While much more lightweight, containers are similar to VMs, and you can start and stop them in a few seconds.
-Containers also offer tremendous portability, which makes them ideal for developing an application locally on your machine and then hosting it in the cloud, in test, and later in production.
-You can even run containers on-premises or in other clouds.
-This is possible because the environment that you use on your development machine travels with your container, so your application always runs in the same way.
+While much more lightweight, containers are similar to VMs, and can be started and stopped in a few seconds.
+Containers also offer tremendous portability, which makes them ideal for developing an application locally on a development machine and then hosting it in the cloud, in test, and later in production.
+Containers can even run on-premises or in other clouds.
+This is possible because the environment that is used on the development machine travels with the container, so the application always runs in the same way.
 Containerized applications are flexible, cost-effective, and deploy quickly.

-MySQL offers a [Docker image] to operate MySQL in containerized applications.
-Containerized MySQL can persist data to the machine with the Docker runtime, and it can even operate from an existing MySQL data directory.
+MySQL offers a [Docker image] to operate MySQL in customized and containerized applications.
+A container-based MySQL instance can persist data to the hosting environment via the container runtime which will allow for high-availability across container instances and environments.

 ### Cloud PaaS

-MySQL databases can be deployed on public cloud platforms by utilizing VMs or Kubernetes.
-However, these platforms offer their own managed MySQL products, such as Amazon RDS for MySQL and Google Cloud SQL for MySQL.
+MySQL databases can be deployed on public cloud platforms by utilizing VMs, container runtimes and Kubernetes.
+However, these platforms require a middle ground of customer management.
+If a fully managed environment is required, cloud providers offer their own managed MySQL products, such as Amazon RDS for MySQL and Google Cloud SQL for MySQL.
+Microsoft Azure offers Azure Database for MySQL.

 # Hosting MySQL on Azure - benefits and options

-Now that you understand the benefits of MySQL and a few common deployment models, this section explains approaches to hosting MySQL on Azure and the advantages of the Azure platform.
+Now that the benefits of MySQL and a few common deployment models have been presented, this section explains approaches to hosting MySQL specifcally on Microsoft Azure and the many advantages of the Microsoft Azure platform.

 ## Advantages of choosing Azure

-The Azure platform is trusted by millions of customers around the world, and there are over 90,000 Cloud Solution Providers partnered with Microsoft to add extra benefits and services to the Azure platform.
+The Azure platform is trusted by millions of customers around the world, and there are over 90,000 Cloud Solution Providers (CSPs) partnered with Microsoft to add extra benefits and services to the Azure platform.
 By leveraging Azure, organizations can easily modernize their applications, expedite application development, and adapt application requirements to